This gluten-free sugar cookie recipe is sponsored by Bob’s Red Mill and contains affiliate links. Please see my disclosures for details.

 Having no luck on the Internet, I tried to create a recipe of my own using a variety of gluten-free flours.
 While some turned out okay, none stacked up to the batch I created with my trusty Bob’s Red Mill 1-to-1 Gluten-Free Flour Blend.
 This gluten-free flour blend seriously works like a charm each and every time I use it.

-The Inspiration for these Gluten-Free Sugar Cookies
+The Inspiration Behind My Gluten-Free Sugar Cookies

-The inspiration for this no spread gluten-free sugar cookie recipe came from the book, Ratio by Michael Ruhlman.
+The inspiration for this no-spread gluten-free sugar cookie recipe came from the book, Ratio by Michael Ruhlman.
 Ruhlman is a baker who has decoded the secrets to baking to specific ratios or combinations of fat, flour and sugar.
 For a general basic cookie (not sugar cookie) recipe, the ratio is one part sugar, two parts fat and three parts flour.
 All ratios are measured in weight (vs. volume).

 I decided to put Ruhlman’s cookie ratio to the test.
 However, upon further examination of Ruhlman’s recipe, the ratio of fat, sugar and flour are a bit different for a sugar cookie vs. a basic cookie.
 Hmmm.
 Ruhlman says the reason for this is that a sugar cookie is no ordinary cookie.

-Ruhlman’s sugar cookie ratio instead calls for equal parts sugar and fat (so 8 ounces of butter and 8 ounces of sugar) along with an egg and 1.5 parts flour (or 50% more flour).
+Ruhlman’s sugar cookie ratio instead calls for equal parts sugar and fat (so 8 ounces of butter and 8 ounces of sugar) along with an egg and 1.5 parts flour (or 50 percent more flour).
 It gets a little confusing to a novice baker like me, but Ruhlman explains all the science in his book and I’m willing to just go with it!

 With this knowledge, I decided to create my own gluten-free sugar cookie recipe using the Bob’s Red Mill 1-to-1 Gluten-Free Flour Blend and the ratios set forth by Ruhlman.
 I have found that Bob’s Red Mill 1-to-1 Gluten-Free Flour Blend can be used in most recipes as a cup for cup substitute for wheat flour.
 Bob’s makes gluten-free baking so easy to do and you can convert just about any recipe that calls for wheat flour into a gluten-free masterpiece!